 Back to Volunteer Page

 All volunteers are required to begin volunteer service at the zoo by completing zoo ambassador training.
-Volunteers are then welcome to continue their service as zoo ambassadors if they choose or apply for one of the other specialty positions listed below.
+You will begin volunteering as a zoo ambassador and have the opportunity to apply for specialty positions below.
 All positions require a minimum one year commitment:

 Position: ZOO AMBASSADOR

 Position Description: All volunteers begin their service by taking zoo ambassador training that provides a basic introduction to the zoo.
 For those who continue on the zoo ambassador path, zoo ambassador duties include welcoming visitors and making suggestions for a meaningful and fun zoo visit, roving through the zoo helping visitors who need directions and answering questions along the way, and letting visitors know about special programs taking place - from Keeper Talks to Animal Encounters.
-Ambassadors also help at special events throughout the year including ZooTunes, Jungle Party and Bunny Bounce, as well as representing the zoo at off-site events.
+Ambassadors also help at special events throughout the year including ZooTunes, Jungle Party, Bunny Bounce and WildLighs as well as representing the zoo at off-site events.

-Commitment: Generally, three times per month, morning or afternoon, amounting to at least 72 hours per year.
+Commitment: Generally, eight hours a month, April through September; four hours per month, October through March, amounting to at least 72 hours per year.

 Position Description: Docents are volunteer educators who present education programs to zoo visitors.
 They play an integral role in communicating the conservation and education goals of the zoo.
 Docent activities include giving informal programs to visitors of all ages, interpreting exhibits and biofacts, leading tours, providing hands-on animal encounters programs and working with school groups.